 I am grateful for the opportunity to share this digital space with you.
-My name is Tara (she/her); I am a Yoga philosophy teacher, medicine weaver and the creator of From The Hearth.
+My name is Tara (they/them); I am a Yoga philosophy teacher and the creator of From The Hearth.

-My vision is an uprising of the One Person Revolution, where every human being has the freedom to choose to take effective self-responsibility.
+My vision is an uprising of The One Person Revolution, where every human being has the freedom to choose to take effective self-responsibility.
 As such, my offerings center on empowering clients to take charge of, and be responsible for, their own life.
-This is expressed through the various products and offerings that I create, all of which I call practices of Self-Intimacy.

 I have completed 500 certified hours in Yoga studies, and am currently in the midst of completing 175 continuing education hours.
 I am also in the process of becoming a Certified trainer in Nonviolent Communication.
 You can find out more about my experience below.

 1. the floor of a fireplace or area in front of a fireplace

 2. this symbolizing the home

 The One Person Revolution is a practice of coming home to yourSelf:

 Embrace your transformative fire within, (re)discover your personal power, and embrace a life lived on your own terms!

 I was born at the intersection of two rivers on Treaty 1 Territory – the land of the Michif Piyii (Métis), Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ and Souix (endonym Očhéthi Šakówiŋ) First Nations, so called Winnipeg, MB Can.